NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 The heat pump component is able to model supply air fan operation in two modes: cycling fan – cycling coil (i.e., AUTO fan) and continuous fan – cycling coil (i.e., fan ON).
 Fan:OnOff must be used to model AUTO fan, while Fan:OnOff or Fan:ConstantVolume can be used to model fan ON.
 The fan operation mode is specified using a supply air fan operating mode schedule where schedule values of 0 denote cycling fan operation and schedule values other than 0 (a 1 is usually used) denote continuous fan operation.
 Using this schedule, the supply air fan may be cycled with cooling or heating coil operation or operated continuously based on time of day (e.g. cycling fan operation at night and continuous fan operation during the day).

 Several output variables are reported by the heat pump object including fan part-load ratio, compressor part-load ratio, cycling ratio, speed ratio and speed number.
-Fan part-load ratio is defined as the actual air mass flow rate through the system for the time step divided by the operating supply air mass flow rate specified for the heat pump (<div img="image5148.txt">\({{{{\dot m}_{actual}}} \mathord{\left/ {\vphantom {{{{\dot m}_{actual}}} {{{\dot m}_{design}}}}} \right. } {{{\dot m}_{ON}}}}\)</div>) at speed 1.
+Fan part-load ratio is defined as the actual air mass flow rate through the system for the time step divided by the operating supply air mass flow rate specified for the heat pump (<span>${{{{\dot m}_{actual}}} \mathord{\left/ {\vphantom {{{{\dot m}_{actual}}} {{{\dot m}_{design}}}}} \right. } {{{\dot m}_{ON}}}}$</span>) at speed 1.
 Fan part-load ratio is set to 1.0 when the heat pump operates at speeds above 1.
 The operating supply air mass flow rate may be different for cooling, heating, and when no cooling or heating is required.
 Compressor part-load ratio is the actual load for the time step divided by the full-load sensible capacity (see Eqn. or Eqn.).
 If the defrost strategy is reverse cycle for a DX heating coil, the compressor part-load ratio is the sum of the actual load and the defrost load divided by the full-load sensible capacity.
 Therefore, the compressor part load ratio for the DX heating coil may be greater than the cycling ratio.
 This heat pump object also reports the sensible, latent and total cooling and heating rate, as well as the electricity consumption for the unit with separate accounting of auxiliary electric consumption.
 Furthermore, five report variables related to waste heat recovery are available if the user chooses to model this option.

 #### Model Description